gptools

 You can find the Github repository for this project at kiwiscanfly/gptools.

-gptools is a a straightforward command-line utility designed for interacting with ChatGPT or Ollama models in smart new ways.
+is a a straightforward command-line utility designed for interacting with ChatGPT or Ollama models in smart new ways.
 This is super nerdy, so you’ll need to be comfortable using the various command line tools to follow these instructions and to use the thing.
 It allows for the execution of ChatGPT or Ollama prompts from your command line, combining input text with your collection of prompts.
 This tool can take input via standard input, enabling prompt chaining for more complex operations.
-Additionally, the utility offers PDF support with the --input flag.
+Additionally, the utility offers PDF support with the --input

-A distinct feature of gptools is its storage system.
+is its storage system.
 It lets users store prompts in a specified directory, facilitating creating and curating a personal prompts repository.
 These can then be leveraged in other projects, enhancing reusability and efficiency.

 Let’s set up the tool, create a prompt, and explore how it can be used.